nestordemeure/nestordemeure.github.io/content/cooking/savoury/sandwich/egg_toast.md

 [^cheese]: I use a Pepper Jack spicy cheese, but the original recipe calls for American cheese.

-[^meat]: The spicyness of pepperoni is nice but any qualitative meat (such as a nice ham) would do the trick.
+[^meat]: The spiciness of pepperoni is nice but any qualitative meat (such as a nice ham) would do the trick.
 You can also easily replace it with a non-meat-based equivalent (you should be able to find a lot of suitable slices at your local supermarket) in order to make this a vegetarian recipe.

-[^butter]: I like the flavor boost from the garli-butter, but you could also use a Japanese mayo as a faster no-garlic option.
+[^butter]: I like the flavor boost from the garlic-butter, but you could also use a Japanese mayo as a faster no-garlic option.

 [^shredded]: A Parmesan or Gruyère would be nice.